tldr-pages/tldr/pages/common/git-write-tree.md

 # git write-tree

-> Low level utility to create a tree object from the current index
+> Low level utility to create a tree object from the current index.

 - Create a tree object without checking whether objects referenced by the directory exist in the object database: